tozd/go-mediawiki/README.md

 * Decompression and JSON decoding is parallelized for maximum throughput on a single machine.
 * Parses into idiomatic Go structs, with no loss of information.
 * Can download and process a dump at the same time.
-* Caches downloaded files locally.
+* Can cache downloaded files locally.
 * Supports GZIP and BZIP2.
 * Supports data in JSON arrays, NDJSON, and SQL.